 Step 3: Bring your new pet home!

-All dogs must leave with a collar and leash, and all cats and small animals must leave in a pet carrier for their safety.
+All dogs must leave with a harness or a collar and leash, and all cats and small animals must leave in a pet carrier for their safety.
 You can bring these items with you or purchase them at our facility.
-All dogs and cats adopted will have a microchip, first set of vaccinations, and be spayed/neutered before they go home.

 Preparing to Adopt